AlexandreBellas/portfolio/README.md

 npm run build
 ```

-The generated files will be in the `.next` folder.
+The generated files will be in the `out` folder.

 ## Deployment